dhruvabhat24/Leetcode_November/README.md

 17. Minimize Maximum Pair Sum in Array
 18. Frequency of the Most Frequent Element
 19. Reduction Operations to Make the Array Elements Equal
+20. Minimum Amount of Time to Collect Garbage